 English version (click on title to open):

-Pannir Selvam Pranthaman is believed to be at risk of execution in Singapore, following the recent rejection of judicial appeals.
-A Malaysian national, he was convicted in 2017 of importing 51.84g of diamorphine (heroin).
-The judge found that he had only transported the drugs, but sentenced him to the mandatory death penalty as the prosecution did not issue a certificate of substantive assistance.
-Executions in Singapore have continued at an alarming rate, with four men hanged in November alone.
-We call on the government of Singapore to commute the death sentence of Pannir Selvam Pranthaman and immediately establish an official moratorium on all executions as a first critical step.
+The appeal hearing of Pannir Selvam Pranthaman has been set for 7 May.
+He received an eleventh-hour stay of execution on 19 February, after the Court of Appeal granted his request to file an application for a review of his case.
+Should his appeal be rejected, Pannir Selvam Pranthaman could be at imminent risk of execution for the third time.
+A Malaysian national, he was convicted in 2017 of importing 51.84g of diamorphine (heroin) into Singapore.
+The trial judge found that he had only transported the drugs, but sentenced him to the mandatory death penalty as the prosecution did not issue a certificate of substantive assistance.
+Executions in Singapore have continued at an alarming rate, with 12 men hanged since October 2024.
+We call on the government of Singapore to commute the death sentence of Pannir Selvam Pranthaman and immediately establish an official moratorium on all executions as a first critical step towards abolition of the death penalty.

 Pannir Selvam Pranthaman’s conviction relied on the legal presumption of knowledge of the drugs.
 The Misuse of Drugs Act allows legal presumptions to be used by the prosecution where the burden of proof is shifted onto the defendant to be rebutted to the legal standard of «on a balance of probabilities».
 Presumptions of guilt effectively lower the threshold of evidence needed to secure a conviction in capital cases, undermine fair trial guarantees under international human rights law and violate the right to be presumed innocent, a peremptory norm of customary international law.

 Pannir Selvam Pranthaman had his execution previously set for 24 May 2019.
-It was halted one day be-fore, after the Court of Appeal allowed for the consideration of extra-ordinary appeals.
-Further legal ap-peals involving Pannir Selvam Pranthaman were recently considered and rejected, and he is now believed to be at risk of having his execution notice issued once again.
+It was halted one day before it was due to be carried out, after the Court of Appeal allowed for the consideration of extraordinary appeals.
+Further legal appeals involving Pannir Selvam Pranthaman were considered and rejected, and he had his execution set for a second time in February 2025, with a shortened notice period of only four days.
+On 19 February, the night before it was due to be carried out, the Court of Appeal issued a stay of execution to allow him to file a Post-appeal Application in a Capital Case (PACC), which is expected to be heard on 7 May.

-International law and standards prohibit the imposition of the mandatory death penalty.
-It denies the possibility of taking into account the circumstances in the case.
+International law and standards prohibit the imposition of the mandatory death penalty, as it denies the possibility of taking into account the circumstances in the case.
 Moreover, international law and standards require that the imposition of the death penalty be restricted to the «most serious crimes» involving intentional killing.

 Amnesty International opposes the death penalty in all cases without exception.
-As of today, 113 countries have abolished the death penalty for all crimes and 144 are abolitionist in law or practice.
-Singa-pore remains one of a small group of countries that still carry out executions, and even fewer that apply the death penalty for drug related offences.
+As of today, 113 countries have abolished the death penalty for all crimes and 145 are abolitionist in law or practice.
+Singapore remains one of a small group of countries that still carry out executions, and an even smaller group that apply the death penalty for drug related offences.

 Take action